Canberra: Judiciary and policing

-The Australian Federal Police (AFP) provides all of the constabulary services in the territory in a manner similar to state police forces, under a contractual agreement with the ACT Government.
-The AFP does so through its community policing arm ACT Policing.
+The Australian Federal Police (AFP) provides all of the constabulary services in the territory in a manner similar to state police forces, under a contractual agreement with the ACT Government, through its community policing arm, ACT Policing.

 People who have been charged with offences are tried either in the ACT Magistrates Court or, for more severe offences, the ACT Supreme Court.
-Prior to its closure in 2009, prisoners were held in remand at the Belconnen Remand Centre in the ACT but usually imprisoned in New South Wales.
-The Alexander Maconochie Centre was officially opened on 11 September 2008 by then Chief Minister Jon Stanhope.
-The total cost for construction was $130 million.
+Since 2009, prisoners, including those on remand have been held at the Alexander Maconochie Centre.
 The ACT Civil and Administrative Tribunal deal with minor civil law actions and other various legal matters.

-Canberra has the lowest rate of crime of any capital city in Australia as of 2019.
-As of 2016, the most common crimes in the ACT were property related crimes, unlawful entry with intent and motor vehicle theft.
-They affected 2,304 and 966 people (580 and 243 per 100,000 persons respectively).
-Homicide and related offences—murder, attempted murder and manslaughter, but excluding driving causing death and conspiracy to murder—affect 1.0 per 100,000 persons, which is below the national average of 1.9 per 100,000.
-Rates of sexual assault (64.4 per 100,000 persons) are also below the national average (98.5 per 100,000).
-However the 2017 crime statistics showed a rise in some types of personal crime, notably burglaries, thefts and assaults.
+Canberra is often described as Australia's safest city.
+As of 2024, the most common crimes in the ACT were property related crimes, unlawful entry with intent and motor vehicle theft.
+They affected 1,449 and 920 people (305 and 193 per 100,000 persons respectively).
+Rates of sexual assault, 428 (89 per 100,000 persons) are also below the national average (147 per 100,000).
+These rates are lower than the equivalent figures for other states and the Northern Territory, except for motor vehicle theft.